willwest/broadwaydb/README.md

 # Background
-The goal of this project is to better understand the measurable characteristics of musicals, and the patterns that emerge among different types of shows.

 While there has been a lot of work done in analyzing music in general, often musicals are lumped into the soundtrack category without specific attention given to their unique characteristics.
 This results in